Dreamed 1619/11/11 by Rene Descartes

 Delicious!
 Descartes, the Great Rationalist, first concludes God's tossing thunderbolts at him, then sees in the dark by means of mysterious sparks, then decides on his life-course on the basis of a dream within a dream, while taking dream-ESP for granted...

 But that is science.
-In 1619 philosophy/science consisted of the rote acceptance of classical authority.
+In 1619 most scholars still trusted classical authorities and the Bible.
 Descartes, however strangely he theorizes about the meaning of his experiences, has begun observing.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books